 The grace of Advent is hope.
 Advent can revive hope when it has been lost, refocus it when it has been misplaced.
 It puts our hopes in order, raising them to a higher level.
 Advent is about transforming our outlook and expectations.
 This is why Isaiah keeps talking to us, why John the Baptist keeps coming on stage, why apostles are so busy reminding us of the Lord’s coming.

-Did you know that the SSVP Scotland (Society of St Vincent dePaul Scotland) publish a magazine three times per year filled with recent news, interesting articles and upcoming events?
-Why not download the latest edition below and take a look!
+Did you know that the SSVP Scotland (Society of St Vincent dePaul Scotland) publishes a magazine three times per year filled with recent news, interesting articles and upcoming events?
+Why not download the Christmas edition below and take a look!